 Estimation of Continuous-Time Models with an Application to Equity Volatility Dynamics

 The treatment of this article renders closed-form density approximation feasible for univariate continuous-time models.
 Implementation methodology depends directly on the parametric-form of the drift and the diffusion of the primitive process and not on its transformation to a unit-variance process.
 Offering methodological convenience, the approximation method relies on numerically evaluating one-dimensional integrals and circumvents existing dependence on intractable multidimensional integrals.
 Density-based inferences can now be drawn for a broader set of models of equity volatility.
-Our empirical results provide insights on crucial outstanding issues related to the rank-ordering of continuous-time stochastic volatility models, the absence/presence of nonlinearities in the drift function of equity volatility, and the desirability of pursuing more flexible diffusion function specifications.
+Our empirical results provide insights on crucial outstanding issues related to the rank-orderings of continuous-time stochastic volatility models, the absence/presence of non-linearities in the drift function, and the desirability of pursuing more flexible diffusion function specifications.